Artist Residencies

 ONGOING RESEARCH PROJECTS

-'Ceathruinti Ni Ogain by Seoirse Bodley: A critical edition'
+'Ceathruinti Ni Ogain' by Seoirse Bodley: A Critical Edition

-SYLVIA O'BRIEN SOPRANO
+DR SYLVIA O'BRIEN

-Dr O’Brien is an active member of Society of Musicology in Ireland, presenting lectures on contemporary Irish vocal music and vocal techniques.
+Dr O’Brien is an active member of Society of Musicology in Ireland, presenting lectures on contemporary vocal music and vocal techniques.

 Masterclass 'Performance Practice in 21st Century'